difflab-ucalgary/TactTongue/README.md

 Code cleaning and Optimization are still in progress.

+# Citation

+When using or building upon this device in an academic publication, please consider citing as follows:

+Dinmukhammed Mukashev, Nimesha Ranasinghe, and Aditya Shekhar Nittala.
+2023.
+TactTongue: Prototyping ElectroTactile Stimulations on the Tongue.
+In The 36th Annual ACM Symposium on User Interface Software and Technology (UIST ’23), October 29-November 1, 2023, San Francisco, CA, USA.
+ACM, New York, NY, USA, 13 pages. https://doi.org/10.1145/3586183.3606829

 # Acknowledgements
 This library was adapted from work by Kurt Kaczmarek and Joel Moritz Jr.